Kunhe-tes/hgBlog/README.md

     node app
 ```

-- open this in browser
+- when it dones, knock as follows.
 ```
-    //when it dones, knock as fllows.
     localhost:8080
 ```